Picolab/TicTacToe/README.md

 ³ How to install the ruleset.
 Visit the Rulesets tab of your agent pico.
-Notice that it has the `io.picolabs.agent` ruleset, and the `org.sovrin.didcomm_plugins` ruleset.
+Notice that it has the `org.sovrin.agent` ruleset, and the `org.sovrin.didcomm_plugins` ruleset.
 Select the `did-sov-SLfEi9esrjzybysFxQZbfq` ruleset in the dropdown.
 Click on the "install ruleset" button.